HannesOhl/objToC/README.md

-This is a small software renderer / game engine i wrote to better understand rendering pipelines and the basics of computer graphics.
+This is a small software-renderer/game-engine i wrote to better understand rendering pipelines and the basics of computer graphics.

 We use a minimal set of dependencies.
 SDL is only used to handle user input and to open a window.
 We then have access to the pixel buffer: